Scottish Society for Prevention of Cruelty to Animals: Allegations of Workplace Bullying and Mismanagement

+In July 2025, the Scottish SPCA has temporarily scaled back wildlife callouts, particularly for small mammals and birds.
+The public is now encouraged to transport injured wildlife to a vet if safe and practical.
+The SSPCA stressed this change stems from a compliance issue related to a veterinary drug—not cost-cutting—and will continue to uphold legal and welfare standards.
+The Scottish SPCA has received national criticism for failing to make any forward announcement which has resulted in local wildlife charities, such as Hedgehog rescue centres being overwhelmed, warning that animals may suffer due to the reduced response capacity.

 Relationship with RSPCA

 The Scottish SPCA is often confused with the Royal Society for the Prevention of Cruelty to Animals (RSPCA).
-Although the two societies both work with animal welfare, the RSPCA operates only in England and Wales while the Scottish SPCA covers Scotland.
+Although the two societies both work with animal welfare, the RSPCA operates only in England and Wales while the Scottish SPCA only covers Scotland.
 Both charities are entirely separate from each other.
 The RSPCA has been criticised by the Scottish SPCA for fund-raising in Scotland and thereby "stealing food from the mouths of animals north of the border by taking donations intended for Scotland".
 The RSPCA insists that it does not deliberately advertise in Scotland but that many satellite channels only enabled the organisation to purchase UK-wide advertising.
+Despite this, many Scottish people often incorrectly call their local animal welfare charity "the RSPCA".

 In a statement, the RSPCA said it went "to great lengths" to ensure wherever possible that adverts were not distributed outside England and Wales.
 It said: "Every piece of printed literature, television advertising and internet banner advertising always features the wording 'The RSPCA is a charity registered in England and Wales'".
 "All Scottish donors, who contact us via RSPCA fundraising campaigns, are directed to the Scottish SPCA so that they can donate to them if they so wish."
 A memorandum was signed between the Scottish SPCA and the RSPCA that any legacies left to the "Scottish RSPCA" or "RSPCA Scotland" would, unless evidence existed to the contrary, be given to the Scottish SPCA.

 The Scottish SPCA changed its logo in 2005 to make a clearer distinction between itself and the RSPCA in an attempt to prevent legacies being left to its English & Welsh equivalent by mistake when the Scottish charity was intended.